k5cents/models-markets/README.md

     [Inside Elections](https://insideelections.com/), and [Sabato’s
     Crystal Ball](http://www.centerforpolitics.org/crystalball/).

-FiveThirtyEight uses these inputs to generate three models: (1) “lite” model only uses polling and CANTOR; “classic” adds in the fundamental data; and “deluxe” further incorporates the less quantitative expert forecasts.
+FiveThirtyEight uses these inputs to generate three models.
+Their “classic” model incorporates polling, CANTOR, and fundamentals and is considered the default model.

 In [describing](http://53eig.ht/1u2pSbD) the process of their 2014 Senate Model, Silver described the general process by which the above